youmi-zym/youmi-zym.github.io/_posts/2018-01-21-Reprojection_losses_geometry_computer_vision.md

   - geometry
 ---

-**2017 was an exciting year as, arguably, we saw deep learning overtake classical computer vision for estimating geometry.**
+**2017 was an exciting year as we saw deep learning become the dominant paradigm for estimating geometry in computer vision.**

 Learning geometry has emerged as one of the most influential topics in computer vision over the last few years.